xenserver/xenserver-samples/powershell/README.md

 - [Metrics.ps1](Metrics.ps1): Shows how to log in to a host, and retrieve operational metrics.

-- [UpdatesLegacy.ps1](UpdatesLegacy.ps1): Shows how to upload an update to a server running Citrix Hypervisor 8.2 CU1.
+- [UpdatesLegacy.ps1](UpdatesLegacy.ps1): Shows how to upload and install an update to a server running Citrix Hypervisor 8.2 CU1.